Skip to main content

 Delivering for patients & community

-We have Phase 1/2 global, placebo-controlled clinical trials ongoing for our product candidate in DM1, DYNE-101, which we refer to as our “ACHIEVE” clinical trial and our product candidate for exon 51 in DMD, DYNE-251, which we refer to as our “DELIVER” clinical trial.
-For more information on ACHIEVE and DELIVER clinical trials, please visit here.
+We have Phase 1/2 global, placebo-controlled clinical trials ongoing for our product candidate in DM1, DYNE-101, which we refer to as our “ACHIEVE” clinical trial, and for our product candidate in patients with DMD who have mutations amenable to exon 51 skipping, DYNE-251, which we refer to as our “DELIVER” clinical trial.
+In January 2025, we announced clinical data from the multiple ascending dose (MAD) portion of the ACHIEVE trial showing that DYNE-101 continued to demonstrate a compelling impact on key disease biomarkers, including DMPK knockdown and splicing correction, improvement across multiple clinical measures, and a favorable safety profile.
+In September of 2024, we reported new clinical data from the MAD portion of the DELIVER trial of DYNE-251 demonstrating unprecedented levels of dystrophin expression and functional improvement across multiple clinical measures.
+For more information on our clinical trials, please visit here.
 Our trials are performed in accordance with the highest standards, including the International Conference on Harmonisation (ICH) Good Clinical Practice guidelines.
 Clinical trials and related protocols and patient informed consents are reviewed and approved by independent institutional review boards, ethics committees and regulatory authorities.

 Dyne believes that participating in clinical trials is the best way for patients to access investigational medicines.
 These carefully controlled, rigorous scientific studies are needed to obtain regulatory approval, which will be critical for enabling the broadest access to treatment for a specific condition.
 Currently, Dyne does not have investigational medicines available through an expanded access program.
 We will continue to assess this as our clinical programs progress.